oplS17projects/Simple-Task-Manager/README.md

 ## Architecture Diagram
 ![Architecture Diagram](/SimpleTaskManagerDiagramV1.png?raw=true "Diagram")

  This diagram has two major parts: the client and the server.
-The data will be moved between these components using JSON as shown.
+The data is moved between these components using JSON as shown.

- Within each part, we will handle the data as needed for whatever it will be used for.
+ Within each part, we handle the data as needed for whatever it will be used for.
 On the client side we have user input coming through the ui and being stored as data and sorting and filtering the data for display to the user.

 On the client side we will be moving between the client interface data, which will be represented using JSON, to the internal represention of the data in the program.
 <!--